 If you place your great offer in a pop-up that appears in front of the user after a few seconds on our site, the chances of making an appointment will increase.
 Experts say a few minutes are fully enough for a user to assess the credibility of the site, not it is not too early to invite a user to make an action.
 You may also place a booking form in a leaving-intent pop-up - the one that appears on the screen when users reach out to the tabs area intending to close or leave your website.

 Another idea that will contribute to better conversion is placing the booking form on the team or “our experts” page.
 One of the reasons why you have such pages on your website is because it adds a human touch and helps to develop trust.
 If it is possible, let people book an appointment with a particular person they see on the page, placing the booking form under the photo or a video with an expert.

 The Final Thoughts

 Note that booking forms do not exist in isolation: other elements that can be found on the page influence it too.
 Video, text, and other surrounding stylistic elements may draw the attention of the visitors to the form.
-A smart use of color to highlight the form’ call to action increases the conversion too.
+Smart use of color to highlight the form’s call to action increases the conversion too.

 Placing your booking form in multiple places on WordPress or experimenting with form placement does not compel you to refer to developers again and again.
 Using a Booknetic plugin, all you need to do is just place a shortcode in the desired place.
 The good part is that the form will automatically adapt to screen size and mobile view.
 To see this in action, try Booknectic and check how comprehensive booking forms may boost conversion to the website.